The lion was treed and brought down by a .22 caliber bullet through his brainBy Rob Carrigan, email@example.com

 The big cat prowled the ridges of Rampart Range for years.
 A calf here, a lamb there – the huge animal took pretty much what he wanted.

 Tipping the scales at 160 pounds, and having paws five inches across, the mountain lion grew old, tough, and battle-scarred with broken teeth.
 It also had become a menace in the late summer and fall of 1922.
-In October of that year, local ranchers had figured he had killed 30 calves and had been seen within a mile of town many times.
+In October of that year, local ranchers had figured it had killed 30 calves and had been seen within a mile of town many times.
 It was time for a change.

 But times, they do change, as evident in the passing of time and fate of the towns themselves.